LePage pulls nominees, calling legislators ‘petty partisan politicians’

 The announcement came a day after a legislative panel opposed two LePage nominees.
 In separate votes, Deputy Maine Transportation Commissioner Jonathan Nass and former state Sen. Doug Thomas were rejected for spots on the boards of the Maine Turnpike Authority and the Northern New England Passenger Rail Authority, respectively.

-Two legislative panels were set to hold 16 confirmation hearings on Thursday and several more through Tuesday, but the offices of the Legislature’s presiding officers had conflicting information late Thursday morning on how many nominees LePage had pulled.
+Two legislative panels were set to hold 16 confirmation hearings Thursday and several more through Tuesday.
+The office of House Speaker Sara Gideon, D-Freeport, provided 16 form letters from LePage sent to legislators Thursday canceling those nominations.

-A spokeswoman for House Speaker Sara Gideon, D-Freeport, said LePage had withdrawn all nominees up for hearings through next week, while a spokesman for Senate President Mike Thibodeau, R-Winterport, said his office’s understanding was that only Thursday hearings were canceled.
-Steele didn’t answer a question about that.
+There was some confusion Thursday about how many nominations were being canceled.
+Gideon spokeswoman Mary-Erin Casale said LePage had withdrawn all nominees up for hearings through next week.
+Jim Cyr, a spokesman for Senate President Mike Thibodeau, R-Winterport, said his office understood that only Thursday hearings were canceled.
+Steele didn’t answer a question on that subject.

 In October 2017, LePage withdrew nominations for five judicial appointments three days before confirmation hearings were scheduled.
 But he later reversed that decision and all five nominees went to the Senate, where they were confirmed.
-That episode followed Superior Court Justice Michaela Murphy’s ruling against the governor in his lawsuit against Attorney General Janet Mills over legal fees.
+That followed Superior Court Justice Michaela Murphy’s ruling against the governor in his lawsuit against Attorney General Janet Mills over legal fees.

 This story will be updated.

-The Associated Press and BDN State House reporter Michael Shepherd contributed to this report.
+The Associated Press and BDN writer Michael Shepherd contributed to this report.

 For a roundup of Maine political news, click here for the Daily Brief.
 Click here to get Maine’s only newsletter on state politics via email on weekday mornings.